Not applicable for this jurisdiction.

 Monetary relief also entails the possibility to claim damages as a lump sum as well as payment of infringement profits.
 A number of supplementary, injunctive sanctions may be applied for, such as:

-- A recall or definitive removal from the channels of commerce, surrender to the patent holder or destruction of the infringing goods and, in appropriate cases, of the materials and implements principally used in the creation or manufacture of these goods
+- A recall from the channels of commerce, surrender to the patent holder or destruction of the infringing goods and, in appropriate cases, of the materials and implements principally used in the creation or manufacture of these goods

 - The right of information, ordering the infringer to share precise information on the origin of the infringing goods or services, the distribution channels and the identity of any third parties involved in the infringement